LLNL/shroud/docs/reference.rst

     Ends with trailing underscore to allow the next scope to be appended.
     Does not include toplevel *namespace*.

+    This is a computed using *F_name_api* and should not be set explicitly.

 F_impl_filename
     Name of generated Fortran implementation file for the library.
     Defaulted from expansion of option *F_impl_filename_library_template*.